-The left-leaning Observer newspaper expressed what is now a widespread suspicion, that 'Labour's leader does not understand the boundary between legitimate criticism of Israel and its supporters and antisemitism.'283 on platforms with people whose views I completely reject.'
+The left-leaning Observer newspaper expressed what is now a widespread suspicion, that 'Labour's leader does not understand the boundary between legitimate criticism of Israel and its supporters and antisemitism.'

 Jeremy Corbyn has a long track record of indulging or openly supporting those who practice antisemitic forms of anti-Zionism.